 The system will be built and operated by EAS Energy Partners (EAS), through an agreement with the National Western Center.
 EAS is comprised of Enwave, the largest core-competency district energy operator in North America, AECOM Technical Services Inc. and Denver-based Saunders Construction.

 Partners in the district energy system and its future users include the City and County of Denver, CSU Spur and the National Western Stock Show.
-The Metro Wastewater Reclamation District is providing thermal energy at no cost and has made possible the burying of its sewer pipeline that runs through the National Western Center site.
+Metro Water Recovery (formerly the Metro Wastewater Reclamation District) is providing thermal energy at no cost and has made possible the burying of its sewer pipeline that runs through the National Western Center site.

 The 2015 National Western Center Master Plan set ambitious sustainability goals for the campus, including a principle to “embrace an ethic of regeneration” for the site itself.

-As the campus redevelopment plan came together, the city of Denver project team approached the Metro Wastewater Reclamation District about the possibility of relocating its 7-foot-tall, aboveground pipeline that ran through the site, to allow access to the river from the campus.
+As the campus redevelopment plan came together, the city of Denver project team approached Metro Water Recovery about the possibility of relocating its 7-foot-tall, aboveground pipeline that ran through the site, to allow access to the river from the campus.

-At the time, Metro Wastewater was working on regulating the temperature of the clean wastewater (“effluent”) it returns to the South Platte River.
-Recognizing the potential environmental benefits of using thermal energy from the pipeline to heat and cool buildings, including cooling of the effluent, Metro Wastewater conducted studies to explore the possibility.
-Their study prompted further studies by the City and County of Denver, Metro Wastewater and Xcel Energy.
+At the time, Metro Water Recovery was working on regulating the temperature of the clean wastewater (“effluent”) it returns to the South Platte River.
+Recognizing the potential environmental benefits of using thermal energy from the pipeline to heat and cool buildings, including cooling of the effluent, Metro Water Recovery conducted studies to explore the possibility.
+Their study prompted further studies by the City and County of Denver, Metro Water Recovery and Xcel Energy.
 The results confirmed this approach was technically feasible.
 Faculty and students at Colorado State University – a leader in sustainability, and the first institution in the world to achieve STARS Platinum ranking – also studied the system design.

 City officials worked to identify a campus energy partner with the right expertise.
 In 2018 EAS was selected from among seven proposers in a competitive procurement, and the National Western Center signed a long-term energy agreement with EAS in 2020.